ayahariri/Reading-Notes/README.md

 Linking or mentioning people is an easy way to direct a comment at someone, by simply using the "@" followed by their name.
 Example: Hey @travelblogger — enjoy your summer vacation!

-# ALL ABOUT THE GROWTH MINDSET
+## All about the Mindset Growth

 A growth mindset in summary is basically the way one thinks about his capabilities in learning and expanding his knowledge.
 There are two mindsets:

 1. Fixed Mindset
 2. Growth Mindset

 The image below showcases the differences between both mindsets
 ![differences between both mindsets](https://sites.dartmouth.edu/learning/files/2017/05/Growth-Mindset_Copyright-Big-Change1.jpg)

 ## The Do's and Don't

 There are certain criteria that will help or harm you in trying to adapt the growth mindset; such as